CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/EngageableOpponents.md

 |      Complex Loading      |       (Combat Roll)/10 rounded down       |
 |        Rapid Max 2        | (Combat Roll)/2 rounded down, maximum of 2 |

-### Engageable Opponent calcualtion resulting in 0
+### Engageable Opponent calculation resulting in 0

 If a roll's calculation results in less than a 0, the following rules apply.